melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 }
 ```

 That's all!
-Custom chunk is completely implemented.
+The custom chunk is completely implemented.
 See code sample below to know how to read and write it:

 ```csharp
 // Create a history chunk and populate it by some changes